R4UL7T0/whoami/README.md

 ## What do you imagine when you hear these words?
 Confusion, Entropy and Complexity?

-Hi I'm Raúl, Cybersecurity Consultant and Computer Systems and Software Development Student.
+I'm Raúl, Cybersecurity Student.
 My focus is **corporate cybersecurity red teams**.
-My work focuses on simulating adversarial techniques to strengthen security posture on your company and uncover vulnerabilities before real attackers do.

 ## Technology
 https://writeups-r4ul7t0.notion.site/My-Technology